 You are encouraged to keep in contact with the Admissions Coordinator during the application process, especially once you have started your application and paid the application fee so that your application can be tracked.

 What are the minimum scores for admission to the program?

-You must also have a minimum GPA of 2.75 in prior coursework, and an earned Bachelor’s degree or higher, to be eligible for admissions.
+To be eligible for admission, applicants must have a GPA of 2.75 or higher in prior coursework, and an earned Bachelor’s degree or higher, to be eligible for admissions.
 (If your Bachelor’s or Master’s degree is not yet conferred at the time of application, you will be required to submit updated transcripts showing the degree conferred before beginning coursework for the doctoral program.)
 The average undergraduate GPA for admitted students is 3.45 and the average graduate GPA (for students with a prior graduate degree) is 3.73.

 Whom should I ask for letters of recommendation?

 Ideally, your letters of recommendation would be from college or university faculty familiar with your work who can speak to your ability to succeed in a doctoral program.
 In some cases, it might be appropriate for one of your recommenders to be a professional familiar with your work like a supervisor or colleague.
 Be sure to ask your recommenders for letters well in advance of application deadlines to allow time for them to complete the process.
 Your recommenders will receive an email notification from the online applications system (Apply Yourself) requesting that they complete a recommendation form and submit their letter of recommendation.
 You may wish to follow up with your recommenders to ensure they have submitted their letters in advance of the application deadline.

 How do I submit my letters of recommendation?